shankybnl/MobileAutomationFramework/README.md

 *Single code base framework to test android and iOS app using appium.
 It is a boilerplate code.
 Clone it and you are good to go!*

+## Prequisites:

+- Appium server installed on the machine.
+In case not, install it by running command `npm install -g appium`.
+For more details visit: https://appium.io/docs/en/about-appium/getting-started/?lang=en

+- iOS Simulator or Android Emulator or real device to execute tests.

 ## Framework with testng tests setup and execution ([cucumber BDD tests here](#cucumber-bdd-tests))